clarkphp/100-days-of-code/r1-log.md

 ## Log

-### R1D2
+### R1D2 2020 August 15
 **Today's Progress:** Getting back to Rust, after a too-long hiatus.
-Read some of *The Rust Programming Language* book from https://www.rust-lang.org/.
+Completed through chapter 2 of *The Rust Programming Language* book from https://www.rust-lang.org/.
 Gathered resources for learning Microsoft Transact-SQL.

 **Thoughts:** Realized these rounds may not necessarily be "100 days" in length, but rather of whatever duration each project dictates.
 The point is to continually and incrementally improve and progress.

-**Link to work:** Project repo, later today
+I'll be spending a *lot of time* learning deeply along separate dimensions: Rust programming language, DB2 SQL PL, Transact-SQL, and transpilation.

+**Link to work:** https://github.com/clarkphp/rustbook (I don't have the other subject matter info documented yet).

-### R1D1
+### R1D1 2020 August 14
 **Today's Progress:** Tailored my 100DaysOfCode fork some more.
 Learned how to set Git default branch name to "main" instead of "master," and learned how to rename master branch in existing repositories.